FREQUENTLY ASKED QUESTIONS…

 What is a birth team?

 Your birth team is made up of the people you choose to be present to support you during your labor and delivery.
-Emily often brings a team of 3 or more people to each birth (usually midwifery students).
+Emily often brings a team of 1-3 (or more) people to each birth (usually a midwifery student or birth assistant).
 You should also consider the following people when assembling your personal birth team: Birth Doula, Birth Photographer, Postpartum Doula, Lactation Consultant, Placenta Encapsulator, etc. Resource Lists Available here.

 Emily has a baby.
 Will he be present?